sebvey/water_data_preparation/README.md

 - We check what needs to be updated the SQL weather table
 - we update the SQL table

-# Cloud Function for automatic Update
+# Cloud Function for Automatic Updates

 ## main.py
 This is the implementation of the Cloud Function.
-The code of the notebook is adapted.
+The code of the previous notebook is adapted.

 ## Makefile
 It shows the workflow to :